opencog/opencog/opencog/nlp/aiml/import/README.md

   consider fun.
 You could also post the fragments to a database which would allow for search and filter based editing, but that might be energy better spent on a general Atomspace editor/IDE .

+### Notes

+1. One option is during pass 2 to use the derived path to over write the final output on a last-in-only-out basis.
+Of course to do so it loses the one-to-one-to-one tracing since it goes through a hash table to capture duplicates.
+But you can leave it off "--overwrite" for debugging, and turn it on for final output.

+2. There is probably a better name for the "--overwrite" switch since it's really not really overwriting any output but the categories as they come in.
+   I had it as "--merge" but its not merging the categories but overwriting them.
+You could have a merge but that's kind of what it does by default, just write out duplicates and let OpenCog sort it out.
+Maybe "--uselast" ?
+   Then you could have a "--usefirst" and "--userandom" as a conflicting definition strategies.
+Or "--useLM" to prefer the one category that best matches some language model ( naughty, nice, polite, ...)